Lindwyrm993/Lindwyrm993/README.md

 ## Hi there, I'm Zoel

-I'm a Systems Engineering student architecting robust and efficient technology with a human-centered approach.
-I see technology as a bridge between logic and empathy, where the best systems serve both efficiency and humanity.
+I'm a Systems Engineering student, architecting robust and efficient technology with a human-centered approach.
+Technology serves as a bridge between logic and empathy, where the best systems strike a balance between efficiency and humanity.
 My mission is to operate as an **agent of change**, leveraging complex systems to create measurable, positive outcomes.

 ---